 The government advises that both men and women should not regularly drink more than 14 units a week.
 This is the equivalent of six pints of average-strength beer or six medium glasses of wine.
 If you regularly drink as much of this, it’s best to spread it over three or more days.

-If you’re worried about drinking or feel it’s affecting your mental health, there is a lot of help available.
+If you’re worried about drinking or feel it’s affecting your mental health, a lot of help is available.

 Talk to your GP.
 It might feel difficult, but they will have heard from many other people going through something similar and will want to help you.
-They can check your physical health as well as put you in touch with local support, such as an NHS drugs and alcohol service.
+They can check your physical health and put you in touch with local support, such as local NHS alcohol addiction support services.
 You can also ask about other support groups or talking therapies to help you.

 If you’re physically dependent on alcohol and need to stop drinking completely, stopping suddenly could be harmful.
 Your GP can give you advice and/or medication to help you do this safely.

 If you have a severe mental health problem and a drinking problem, you may be given a ‘dual diagnosis’.
 If so, mental health services should be in charge of your treatment, rather than drug and alcohol services.
 Find out more on our drugs and mental health page.

 Ways to help yourself

 If you want to cut down on your drinking, avoid situations where you’re tempted to drink.
 If you usually socialise in the pub, think about other activities you could enjoy with friends: going to the cinema, doing an activity together or trying an evening class.
 Club Soda – which can help you become more mindful about drinking – has more tips on socialising sober.

 Changing your habits can be tough.
 Talking to people you trust about your plans may help you change.
 They can encourage you along the way and keep you company if you’re using exercise or other tactics to help you cope.